WELCOME! Find what you need

 how to teach multiplication and long division standard algorithm

-Years ago, teaching the multiplication and long division standard algorithms had a huge dread factor for me.
+Years ago, teaching multiplication and long-division standard algorithms was a huge dread factor for me.
 The traditional methods I was using just weren’t working.

 My students got so confused.
 They forgot the steps.
 They couldn’t line up their numbers, and – they couldn’t even read their own writing.